 What is a “qualified intermediary”?

-We always offer a free consultation at (303) 504-0144 or by email.
+We always offer a free consultation at (303) 504-0144, by email, or video conference.
 Click here to tell us how and when we should contact you.

 Can I exchange my primary residence?

 Unfortunately, no. The IRS does not consider your primary residence to be an investment asset for 1031 purposes.